-Everybody’s seen New York bike messengers on some medium, watching them hammer through gridlocked traffic, gliding across lanes and being funky and fearless.
+Everybody’s seen New York bike messengers on some medium, watching them hammer through gridlocked traffic, gliding across lanes, and being funky and fearless.
 But these bike couriers didn’t adopt fixies because they thought they were cool, or at least the majority of them didn’t.
 Even Spiderman in Sam Raimi’s trilogy was using a fixie to deliver pizzas and that became a big nerd habit.

 It’s much more likely that they became the bike of choice for bike messengers because they are low maintenance, and tended to be relatively safe from thieves.
 They are also relatively cheap, low maintenance, and light.

 You have to learn at your own pace, there is no bypassing it.
 Everyone has their own perfect cruising speed that feels just right.
 This can be really hard to achieve on a ‘proper’ geared bike just due to the sheer wealth of cadence choice.

 The more you get up on your Fixie, the more you will be able to work out your ideal speed.
 Finding this perfect cruising rate will allow you to be faster over distance and also help with stamina.